Deciding Predicate Logical Theories of Real-Valued Functions: Introduction

 Predicate logical decision procedures have become a major workhorse in computer science, for example, as the basic reasoning engines in SAT modulo theory (SMT) solvers~\cite{Barrett:18}.
 Common decision procedures support theories such as uninterpreted function symbols, arrays, linear integer arithmetic, and real arithmetic.
 However, many areas of computer science (e.g., computer aided design, formal verification of physical systems, machine learning) use as their basic data structure not only real numbers but real-valued \emph{functions}, for example, to represent solid objects~\cite{Farin:88}, correctness certificates~\cite{Prajna:04,Platzer:18} or neural networks~\cite{Aggarwal:18}.
 Moreover, due to their fundamental role as a basic mathematical object, real-valued functions are used as a basic modeling tool throughout many further scientific areas.
 But unfortunately, real-valued functions have been left almost completely untouched by research on predicate logical decision procedures.
 The goal of this paper is to take a first step to fill this gap.
 [2]

-More concretely, the paper provides the following contributions: \begin{itemize} \item We formalize a first-order language of real-valued functions that allows reasoning about both real numbers and multi-dimensional real-valued smooth functions based on the usual arithmetical operations, function evaluation and differentiation. \item We prove that a quantifier-free fragment of the language that restricts arithmetic to addition and multiplication of real numbers, but still provides function evaluation and differentiation, is decidable. \item We prove that for a fragment of the language that keeps the restriction of arithmetic to addition and multiplication of real numbers but allows arbitrary quantification on real-valued variables (but not on function-valued variables), there is an algorithm that can detect satisfiability for all input formulas that are robustly satisfiable in the sense that there is a satisfying assignment that stays satisfying under small perturbations of the values of function-valued variables. \end{itemize}
+More concretely, the paper provides the following contributions: \begin{itemize} \item We formalize a first-order language of real-valued functions that allows reasoning about both real numbers and multi-dimensional real-valued smooth functions based on the usual arithmetical operations, function evaluation and differentiation. \item We prove that a quantifier-free fragment of the language that restricts arithmetic to addition and multiplication of real numbers, but still provides function evaluation and differentiation, is decidable. \item We prove that for a fragment of the language that keeps the restriction of arithmetic to addition and multiplication of real numbers but allows arbitrary quantification on real-valued variables (but not on function-valued variables), there is an algorithm that can detect satisfiability for all input formulas that are robustly satisfiable in the sense that there is a satisfying assignment that stays satisfying under small perturbations of the values of function-valued variables. \item We prove that removing the restriction of arithmetic to addition and multiplication of real numbers, allowing transcendental function symbols such as $\sin$ and $\cos$ (in general, real-valued functions that are computable in the sense of computable analysis~\cite{Pour-El:89,Brattka:21}) allows a similar algorithm whose success depends on a different notion of robustness.
+This generalizes previous results~\cite{Gao:12,Ratschan:02f} to the case with real-valued functions. \item We combine these results to take into account formulas whose individual parts belong to different sub-classes from the previous items. \end{itemize} These results provide a straightforward methodology for extending existence results for functional constraints to computability results.
+For example, we demonstrate that despite the fact that polynomial ordinary differential equations are able to simulate Turing machines~\cite{Brattka:21}, it is possible to extend a result showing the existence of polynomial Lyapunov functions for asymptotically stable ordinary differential equations~\cite{Peet:09} to semi-decidability of asymptotic stability for polynomial ordinary differential equations.

 We neither claim theoretical nor practical efficiency of the resulting decision procedures.
 Instead, our goal is to overcome scientific fragmentation by developing a framework that can be instantiated to more efficient techniques for specific applications.